Value-Based Selling: The Ultimate Guide to What It Is and How to Do It

-At its core, value-based selling is a technique that enables you to show every individual client their dissatisfaction (and the cost of it), plus demonstrate a vision of the future so they can overcome their resistance to buying.
+At its core, this technique enables you to show every individual client their dissatisfaction (and the cost of it), plus demonstrate a vision of the future so they can overcome their resistance to buying.

 The amount of value you deliver is largely dependent upon your client.
 You could give the same thing to two different people (or companies) and they could experience huge differences in value.